hydroshy/mfrc522-luckfoxrv1006/README.md

 I have made some modifications to the library to enable it to run on the LuckFox Pico Pro/Max kit.
 Thanks to pimylifeup for providing a great library for the MFRC522 module.

+## License
+All rights belong to pimylifeup.
+This is just an addition to the kit's I/O pin configuration.

 ## Notes:

 * The library may depend on the `periphery` library for SPI and GPIO access.